git-commit-id/git-commit-id-maven-plugin/docs/using-the-plugin.md

                         the plugin only generate the file in the project build directory which is the first one based on the execution graph (!).

-                        Important: Please note that the git-commit-id-plugin also has an option to skip pom project (`<packaging>pom</packaging>`).
+                        Important: Please note that the git-commit-id-maven-plugin also has an option to skip pom project (`<packaging>pom</packaging>`).
 If you plan to use the `runOnlyOnce` option alongside with an aggregator pom you may want to set `<skipPoms>false</skipPoms>`.